gymnasium/gym-custom-tutor-config/README.md

 - These instructions are currently specific to Mac OS.

 ## Prerequisites
-This proof-of-concept Tutor config depends on a separate marketing frontend running at `edly.io:8888`.
+This proof-of-concept Tutor config depends on a separate marketing frontend running either locally at `edly.io:8888`, or remotely at a domain specified in the `.env` files.
 See the [gym-eleventy](https://github.com/gymnasium/gym-eleventy) repo for specific instructions on running locally it using the netlify CLI.

+## env variables
+The `.env` file in the project root folder is set with default values for running tutor locally.
+When running in a production environment, rename `.env.production.example` to `.env.production` and update the value(s) to match your production environment accordingly.

 ## Installation
+These instructions use direnv for convenience.
+If you'd rather create your own python virtualenv, the instructions will vary a bit.

 ### direnv
 1. Install direnv